MarijaAvramovic/odin-landing-page/README.md

 The website has 4 main sections (and a footer).

 First I added all the content onto the page before beginning to style it.
+So far it took me  0.5 hr to add html elements.
 Using only one CSS file.

 Reference project flexbox exercises Odin Project.
 Project is not moblie responsive per TOP instructions.

 used
-flex 1, flex wrap check if responsive
+flex 1, flex wrap overflow hidden

-so far it took me  0.5 hr to add html elements

-*learn
--blockquote still use div -quote use span as block learn
--recap shrink in hero section
+*learned
+-blockquote

--check flex wrap
+-recap shrink  flex, flex wrap

-use
+used
 -line-height

--use vw for width

--img style in html and use %
+-img takes divs size and used %